Guatemala flag Guatemala Beach Holidays

 Guatemala is tourist-friendly but has some key cultural and legal rules:

-Do not use public buses (repainted US school buses) due to frequent armed attacks and violent crime.
+Avoid travelling on public buses (repainted US school buses) due to violent attacks, muggings, and assaults.

 Bonus tips: